deimoscz/cordova-plugin-pdf2png/README.md

 });
 ```

-this will load 300x400px PNG of page #24 of pdf test.pdf that is stored in www folder into img element with id "myImage",
+This will load 300x400px PNG of page #24 of pdf test.pdf that is stored in www folder into img element with id "myImage",
+The autoRelease property if set to true, closes pdf and releases memory everytime you request a page.
+If set to false (by default) - it leaves pdf opened so next time you get a page from the same pdf for a less amount of time.
+Anyway, it will close current pdf automatically if you request a page from another pdf.

 ## pdf2png.closePDF();
 closes PDF and releases memory.